jovald/gcp-serverless-data-pipeline/README.md

 ### Data Studio, the great finale

-Day to day, the Google's technological ecosystem grows rapidly.
-This project is a small, but concise, proof of how complete could be an end to end data solution built into this ecosystem.
+Day to day, Google's technological ecosystem grows rapidly.
+This project is a small, but concise, proof of how completed could be an end to end data solution built into this ecosystem.

 Just to try (you should do it), I built a report on Data Studio and was a great and fast experience.
-In my opinion, the analytical power of BigQuery combined with its report/dashboard tool is the perfect double for small and big data end prcosses.
-Look at this report, just 20-30 minutes of learn by doing, connected directly to BigQuery!
+In my opinion, the analytical power of BigQuery combined with its report/dashboard tool is the perfect double for small and big data end processes.
+Look at this report, just 20-30 minutes of learning by doing, connected directly to BigQuery!

 ![Data Studio](https://raw.githubusercontent.com/jovald/gcp-serverless-data-pipeline/assets/data-studio-sample.png)

-*This is not propaganda, Google didn't payme for this (unfortunately).*
+*This is not propaganda, Google didn't pay me for this (unfortunately).*

 ---